vascovitesse/maps-ios-swiftui/shortcuts/DHL_Tracking_Shortcut.md

 Once imported you can still tweak any of the actions described later, but you no longer need to assemble them one by one.
 Future updates are easy too—just download the newer `.shortcut` file and repeat these steps to replace the existing one.

+> **Tip:** If an earlier copy of the shortcut only showed the tracking URL instead of opening it automatically, delete that version and import this updated file.
+The download now uses the dedicated **URL → Open URLs** action pair so picking **Express** or **Parcel & eCommerce** launches your browser immediately with the tracking number filled in.

 ## Overview

 ### Install & Set Up the Shortcut (for beginners)